spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

 6. Check stdout for errors.
 You can also open a support ticket.
 Visit our [support page](http://support.spectrocloud.io/).

-## Deployment Violates Pod Security
+## Scenario - Deployment Violates Pod Security

 Cluster deployment fails with the following message.